a16z-infra/sunlight/README.md

 ### ☀️  [Live demo here!](https://sunlight.a16z.ai) ☀️

 This currently uses GPT-4, so it makes a lot of mistakes.
-We've noticed especially that the app sometimes amplifies weak bias or gets confused if the linked content is too short.
-The prompts are all included in this repo and explained below.
-Please improve them and submit a PR!
+We've noticed especially that the model sometimes amplifies weak bias or gets confused if the linked content is too short.
+The prompts are all included in this repo and explained below, so please improve them and submit a PR!
 We also hope users will fork this repo to build other types of writing analysis apps.

 ## Local Installation